Norman Finkelstein: Reception

 Many of Finkelstein's books critically examine other authors' books.
 Authors of books he has criticized include Dershowitz, Daniel Jonah Goldhagen, and Benny Morris.
 They have in turn accused Finkelstein of grossly misrepresenting their work and quoting their books selectively.
 In 2007, Morris said, "Finkelstein is a notorious distorter of facts and of my work, not a serious or honest historian."

 Hilberg has praised Finkelstein's work: "That takes a great amount of courage.
 His place in the whole history of writing history is assured, and that those who in the end are proven right triumph, and he will be among those who will have triumphed, albeit, it so seems, at great cost."
 In a peer review for Beyond Chutzpah, Avi Shlaim said that Finkelstein "has a most impressive track record in exposing spurious American-Jewish scholarship on the Arab-Israeli conflict."
 He praised Finkelstein for "all the sterling qualities for which he has become famous: erudition, originality, spark, meticulous attention to detail, intellectual integrity, courage, and formidable forensic skills."

 Sara Roy said that her shared experience with Finkelstein as a child of Holocaust survivors engaged in research on the Palestinian-Israeli conflict gave her a unique position to comment.
 According to Roy, Finkelstein's scholarship is "exceptional both for its brilliance and rigor.
 In the fields of Middle Eastern studies and political science his work is considered seminal and there is no doubt that both disciplines would be intellectually weaker without it.
 Norman's power and value, however, do not emanate only from his scholarship but from his character.
 His life's work, shaped largely but not entirely by his experience as a child of survivors, has been and continues to be informed by a profound concern with human dignity and the danger of dehumanization."

 The Israeli newspaper Haaretz published an editorial that states it "is difficult to sympathize with Finkelstein's opinions and preferences, especially since he decided to support Hezbollah, meet with its fighters and visit the graves of some of its slain operatives."
 Still, it argued that he should not be banned from entering Israel, because "meetings with Hezbollah operatives do not in themselves constitute a security risk".

-Lee Harpin, writing in The Jewish Chronicle, described Finkelstein as an "anti-Israel activist".
+In The Jewish Chronicle, Lee Harpin called Finkelstein an "anti-Israel activist".